me-shaon/GLWTPL/README.md

 - You wrote some code but not quite proud of it, yet want to release it.
 - You want to make free your code in the wild and want no responsibility for it.
 - "Whatever done is done", and you don't have time/intention to fix, modify or improve your code any further
+- Built an awesome project in a Hackathon/Code-competition?
+Want to license it?
+This is the license for you.
+- Your college/university course/lab work and this license are a match made in heaven.

 ### Translations
 * [Cantonese - 廣東話](translations/LICENSE_zh-HK)